pypr/pysph/docs/source/examples/flow_past_cylinder.rst

 create equations, stepper and updater.
 In ``_create_inlet_outlet_manager`` the IOM is created using the info objects.

+Note that the extra properties required by the equations are also passed by the IOM.

 Passing IOM to scheme
 ~~~~~~~~~~~~~~~~~~~~~~~~